xdmushui/partner-center-sdk/develop/get-promotion-by-id.md

 > [!Note]
 > New Commerce changes are currently available only to partners who are part of the Microsoft 365 and Dynamics 365 new commerce experience technical preview.

-Parters can get a single promotion for a given promotion id and country.
-This method returns the promotion data regardless of the promotion start and end dates.
-This is used primarily for reconcilliation purposed to retrieve promotion details even after the promotion has expired.
+Parters can get a single promotion for a given promotion ID and country.
+This method returns the promotion data, ingoring the promotion start and end dates.
+This method is used primarily for reconciliation purposes to retrieve promotion details even after the promotion has expired.

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.

-- Promotion id is delimited set of strings that represent a specific promotion.
+- Promotion ID is delimited set of strings that represent a specific promotion.

 - Country represents the customer country promotions are available for.
-This is represented by a two character country code.
+Country is represented by a two character country code.

 ## REST request